-- 4. The IRB may check HUD information directly with FDA files utilizing the FDA website - 5.
-There is no time limit on the FDA approval of a HDE. - The IRB does not have to approve each individual use of a HUD.
-The IRB has the discretion to determine the conditions of HUD use.
-The IRB may approve the use of the device in general, in a specific number of patients, or only under specific circumstances. - The regulations require that an IRB conduct both initial and continuing review of a HUD at least annually.
+- 8. The regulations require that an IRB conduct both initial and continuing review of an HUD at least annually.
 The initial submission must be approved by the convened IRB.
-Continuing review may be approved by expedited review process, at the discretion of the IRB chair. - Initial review submissions are sent to the IRB via IRBNet, using the form "Humanitarian Use Device Initial Submission".
-Continuing review submissions are sent to the IRB via IRBNet using the form "Humanitarian Use Device - Continuing Review - Final Report" - Patients must be informed of the use of the HUD either by signed consent, or by an information sheet provided or approved by the HUD's manufacturer.
-Signed informed consent is not required for use of a HUD used for treatment purposes.
+Continuing review may be approved by expedited review process, at the discretion of the IRB chair. - 9.
+Initial review submissions are sent to the IRB via IRBNet, using the form "Humanitarian Use Device Initial Submission".
+Continuing review submissions are sent to the IRB via IRBNet using the form "Humanitarian Use Device Continuing Review Final Report" - 10.
+Patients must be informed of the use of the HUD either by signed consent, or by an information sheet.
+Signed informed consent is not required for use of a Humanitarian Use Device used for treatment purposes.
 If there is no information sheet available, then signed consent must be obtained.
-See the IRBNet Forms and Templates library for a template HUD consent form.
+See the IRBNet forms library for a template HUD consent form.

-If the manufacturer provides or approves an information sheet, this may be used in lieu of a signed informed consent form.
+If the manufacturer provides an information sheet, this may be used in lieu of a signed informed consent form.
 However, this information sheet must inform the patient: